Skip Sub Menu

 Is Nantes a friendly and safe city?

 Absolutely, Nantes is a historic city that is visited by many tourists.
-However, the residents of Nantes are not jaded about tourists.
-The residents are interested in what brings a person to Nantes.
+However, the residents of Nantes are not as jaded about tourists.
+The residents are interested in what brings people to Nantes.
 People in Nantes are friendlier than in most cities in the U.S. or France, although one can find rude people in any city, European or American.

 Nantes is a university city, so there are a lot of young people around (roughly 40 percent of the population is 26 or younger) and a lot of fun places to check out.
-Read this Chronicle of Higher Education article or The Huffington Post article to learn more about life in Nantes.
+Read these articles in The TimesNational Geographic, or The Irish Times to learn more about life in Nantes.

-Nantes is a very safe city.
-There are some areas of Nantes that one shouldn't go to at night alone, but it's unlikely you would want to go there anyway.
-Visitors are most subject ot property crimes, so you need to keep track of your wallet.
+Nantes is a safe city.
+However, like most cities, there are some areas of Nantes that one shouldn't go to at night alone.
+Visitors are most subject to property crimes, so you need to keep track of your wallet and cell phone.

 For additional information about health and safety when traveling abroad, visit travel.state.gov.